Ha1mad/Display-Errors-logs/README.md

 This project is a simple, useful script for quickly checking Windows errors.
 Right now, it does exactly what it’s supposed to do: show recent error events in a table.
 With some small improvements.

-Conclusion

-This project is a simple, useful script for quickly checking Windows errors.
-Right now, it does exactly what it’s supposed to do: show recent error events in a table.
-With some small improvement